 In addition to these steps, the State Auditor and the leadership team are intensively involved in writing, editing, and the quality assurance efforts for each individual audit report.
 Every three years, the Bureau undergoes an external peer review by a team of auditors from other state audit organizations.
 (See FAQ: Who audits the Legislative Audit Bureau?)

 Many factors, including the size and complexity of the audit scope, the availability and responsiveness of auditee staff to respond to audit questions, the availability of reliable and accurate data, and staffing resources all affect audit timelines.
 However, because audit findings, conclusions, and recommendations rely on audit evidence, the process of compiling and verifying that evidence must be thorough.
 Audit evidence must be sufficient and appropriate.
-As such, the Legislative Audit Bureau does not accept information on face value and independently verifies the accuracy and reliability of the information used as the basis of an audit finding or conclusion.
+As such, the Legislative Audit Bureau does not accept information at face value and independently verifies the accuracy and reliability of the information used as the basis of an audit finding or conclusion.

 Statutes require the Bureau to maintain the confidentiality of audits in progress.
 This is, in part, to allow the Bureau to complete all aspects of its audit work and to document its findings in a manner that is free from outside influence.
 Once an audit report is published, and the related documentation is completed, information used to support audit findings and recommendations is available to the public unless it is otherwise confidential by law, in which case the confidential information will remain confidential.